The Stories We Tell Ourselves: Release and promotion

 A number of songs were released to promote the album's release.
 The song's first single, "Go to War", was released on June 23, 2017.
 The song performed well, topping the Billboard US Mainstream Rock Songs chart.
 Four other song's in total were released ahead of the album's release as well, including "Don't Stop", "Let 'Em Burn", "Just Say When", and "Who We Are".
-In the album's release month, the band also released an alternate version of the song "Don't Stop" featuring a new guest vocal performance by Papa Roach frontman Jacoby Shaddix in the song's bridge.
+In the album's release month, the band also released an alternate version of "Don't Stop", featuring a new guest vocal performance by Papa Roach frontman Jacoby Shaddix in the song's bridge.

 The album was released on September 15, 2017.
 The album debuted at number 15 on the Billboard 200 all-format album chart, selling approximately 20,000 copies in its first week.
 In November 2017, the album was nominated for a Grammy Award for Best Rock Album, while "Go to War" received two Grammy Award nominations for Best Rock Song and Best Rock Performance.
 The three cumulative Grammy Nominations from the album made the band the most nominated rock band for the 60th Annual Grammy Awards.

 The band released a music video for their second single, "Do You Really Want It?" on December 19, 2017, which had peaked at number 25 on the Mainstream Rock Songs chart as of January 2018.
 At the end of 2017, the CEO of the band's record label mentioned future plans of releasing "Just Say When" as a single as well. which was later done in April 2018.
 A fourth single, "Let 'Em Burn", was released in December 2018.